LeanderZiehm/VideoCaptionGenSearchAI/README.md

 ### Requirements 📋

+the code assummes that you coppied the python.exe and renamed to copy to py.exe so it can work

 - **Python 3.x**: The script is written in Python 3 🐍.
 - **External Libraries**:
   - `ollama`: For generating keywords using an AI model (llava) 🤖.